Douglas McIntosh

-Douglas Charles McIntosh (23 March 1916 – 25 December 1976) was New Zealand's fifth Chief Censor of Films from 1960 until his death on Christmas Day 1976.
+Douglas Charles McIntosh (23 March 1916 – 25 December 1976) was New Zealand's fifth Chief Censor of Films from 1960 until his death on Christmas Day, 1976.
 In this role, he applied the Cinematograph Films Act 1928 to films; initially this was the 1961 version of the Act, then just before his death it was replaced by the 1976 Act.

+Personal life

-He was born on 23 March 1916 in Karori, a suburb of Wellington.
+McIntosh was born on 23 March 1916 in Karori, a suburb of Wellington.
 He married Mable Agnes Mildred Western (Picton) and they had one son and two daughters.

 He died 25 December 1976 in Karori.

-A keen follower of Cricket and Rugby Union.
-He coached a local Karori rugby team.
-Regularly buying boots for players who could not afford them.
+A follower of Cricket and Rugby Union, he coached a local Karori rugby team, regularly buying boots for players who could not afford them.

 Censorship

 The Nevile Lodge cartoon depicted very clearly the balancing act conducted by the role of Chief Censor at the time.
 Bill Rowling had been caught cutting embarrassing bits from a think tank report.
 The cartoon below highlights the influence of Patricia Bartlett using moral suasion and public opinion to influence the censorship decisions.
-The Censor's office at the time, had four censor's aged in their 30's 40's 50's and 60's specifically to provide a balanced judgement, at a time of growing liberal public attitudes.
+The Censor's office at the time, had four censors aged from their thirties to sixties, specifically to provide a balanced judgment at a time of growing liberal public attitudes.